Jchute96/Jchute96/README.md

 # Hi, I'm Jordan 👋

 I'm a Computer Science student at FIU graduating Spring 2026.
 I started programming in Fall 2024 and have been building since.
-From full-stack web apps to transformer LLMs to Unix mini shells, I enjoy learning as much as I can.
+From full-stack web apps to transformer LLMs to Unix mini shells, I am a quick learner and enjoy learning as much as I can.
 I like challenging myself with projects that are both technically demanding and genuinely enjoyable to build.

 ## 🛠 Tech Stack